Kaxell/ComputerStore/README.md

 # ComputerStore
-A basic Computer Store application implemented with OOP principles.
+A basic C++ Computer Store application implemented with OOP principles.

 Allows addition, removal of computer objects.
 Saves computer to a file and and read from it.